 Because there is something greater than our feelings that matters here.
 There is propriety.
 There is honor.
 There is obedience to our vocations and teaching of a faith system unto which we have voluntarily submitted ourselves.

 We will always be friends.
 But I can not currently imagine the insanity for my kids to have to consume this sort of bizarre, wife-swap soap opera.
 I’m a damn writer, with a strong (though fallible) intuition about people.
 And in my role as a therapist, I’m pretty comfortable inviting others’ skeletons out of the closet and demons to tea… but this?!
 Well, this particular plot-twist has rather knocked the wind out of me— along with any premature swagger I may have been tempted to feel thinking “I’ve heard it all before.”
 And sadly, without seeing it in person but knowing them both well, I have a pretty confident idea of how it’s playing out: having lived the “phase before the discard” myself, and having researched an enormous amount of material on particular types disorders and their lesser-known phenotypes.
 I’m not judging.
 I’m not diagnosing.
 I don’t need to.
-But, I can see a situation that fills me with both pity and alarm at the same time.
-Please pray for them both… but most especially for our children.
+But, please pray for us all… and most especially for our children.

 Maybe their “relationship” will grow legs.
 Maybe it won’t.
 But, either way, I can’t stand by silently while my children are learning that Black is White and 2+2=5, and enter on stage months later where they might interpret this as some sort of cheap mimicry to whatever form of reality those two are living right now.
 No.